You are viewing documentation for Kubernetes version: v1.22

 Author: Kaslin Fields

-The 2020 Steering Committee Election is now complete.
-In 2019, the committee arrived at its final allocation of 7 seats, 3 of which were up for election in 2020.
+The 2021 Steering Committee Election is now complete.
+The Kubernetes Steering Committee consists of 7 seats, 4 of which were up for election in 2021.
 Incoming committee members serve a term of 2 years, and all members are elected by the Kubernetes Community.

 This community body is significant since it oversees the governance of the entire Kubernetes project.
 With that great power comes great responsibility.
 You can learn more about the steering committee’s role in their charter.